GoogleChrome/developer.chrome.com/site/en/blog/pop-ups-theyre-making-a-resurgence/index.md

   }
 %}

+{% Video src="video/Dyx9FwYgMyNqy1kMGx8Orz6q0qC3/64Y6icmuQmhGebvG4UtF.mp4" %}

 ### Screensaver

 Similar to the previous demo, you could add a dash of whimsy to your site and add a screensaver.

-- Use JavaScript to show pop-up after a period of inactivity.
+- Use JavaScript to show the pop-up after a period of inactivity.
 - Light dismiss to hide and reset the timer.

 {% Codepen {